Rasmusafj/02456-deep-learning-project12/README.md

 ```

-## Abstract of paper
+## Title of paper: Environmental sound classification with semi-supervised learning
-### Title: Environmental sound classification with semi-supervised learning
+### Abstract
 In this paper, we provide preliminary work on a semi-supervised learning approach for environmental sound classification.
 A convolutional autoencoder is used for pre-training the weights in the network.
 Two different methods for the invertions of the max-pooling layers are examined in the decoder; upsampling and unpooling.
 The semi-supervised approach is benchmarked against a supervised approach with similar architecture on the public available dataset ESC-50.
 The ESC-US dataset is used for unsupervised pre-training.
 The results show that the autoencoder learns useful features leading to semi-supervised learning yielding slightly better performance utilizing the unlabeled data.